 We hope this guide has answered the question, “Can I claim for a broken finger at work?“.
 If you have suffered a broken finger because of an accident at work that was not your fault, we can help you.
 Contact Advice.co.uk today about starting a compensation claim.

-We could connect you to a No Win No Fee solicitor.
+We could offer you additional guidance on how does a finger injury at work claim work, and could connect you to a No Win No Fee solicitor.
 When you work with a No Win No Fee solicitor there is no upfront fee to pay.
 Instead.
 You will only be charged a success fee if you win your claim.
 The solicitor will request you sign a Conditional Fee Agreement to formalise this process.

 Call us today on 0161 696 9685 to begin your claim.
 Alternatively, use our Advice widget to ask us anything about your claim.